Artris/feeling-lucky-visualizer/README.md

 ## How to get started

-First, you need to update the `config.json` file and provide a target URL and the CSS selectors you care about.
+First, you need to update the `config.json` file and provide your Google Maps API key, a target URL and the CSS selectors you care about.

 * You should familiarize yourself with _attr_, _selector_, and _listItem_ parameters of [scrape-it](https://github.com/IonicaBizau/scrape-it)
 * You have to be careful when adding the CSS selectors.